 7.1 Template Selector

 Pick journal → Hub re-flows manuscript: title page, abstract length, heading levels, citation style (APA, Vancouver, IEEE).
-Figures auto-renamed per journal-fig1.tiff
+Figures auto-renamed per journal-fig1.tiff.

 7.2 Submission Packet Builder